OpenRailAssociation/osrd-website/content/docs/reference/design-docs/signaling/simulation.en.md

 The view should allow access to the following data:

- - a synthetized view of zones downstream until the end of the train's MA
+ - a synthesized view of zones downstream until the end of the train's MA
  - the block chain
  - the state of downstream signals which belong to the current block chain